Austria: Education

 Stiftsgymnasium Melk is the oldest Austrian school.

 Education in Austria is federally governed by the Ministry of Education, Science and Research, with administration handled by individual states.
 School attendance is mandatory for nine years, typically from ages six to fifteen.
 Kindergarten is available for children aged three to six, with compulsory attendance starting at five.
 While part-time daycare is free nationwide for this age group, Vienna and Burgenland offer free all-day care.
-By 2018, around 90% of children between three and five attended early childhood education.
+By 2018, about 90% of children between three and five attended early childhood education.